AndrasKovacs/cctt/README.md

 - Ordinary lambda abstraction
 - Pi/Sigma type binders

-We don't use closures when computation rules can "peek under" binders:
+Peeking under closures can be expensive; it can be only done by instantiating it with a fresh variable, which can trigger arbitrarily expensive evaluation of the closure code.
+Where we need to peek under binders, we don't use closures:

 - In `coe` types.
 - In partial "systems" in `hcom`, `Glue`, `glue` and `unglue`.

-The reason is that peeking under closures can be expensive; it can be only done by instantiating it with a fresh variable.
-Peeking at plain values only requires forcing.

-Generally speaking, this cubical NbE can be call-by-need or call-by-value in "ordinary" reductions, and call-by-name in computation triggered by interval substitution and weakening under cofibrations.
+We represent a "transparent" binder as a value packed together with a delayed weakening.
+This is stored as a value together with the size of the context of the value, including the abstracted variable (which is the innermost one).
+When we create a binder, the size of the current context is saved.
+This binder can be implicitly weakened to a larger context.
+We can instantiate a binder by applying a substitution which renames the abstracted variable to a fresh variable.
+This yields a nice higher-order interface to transparent binders where binder creation and binder application behave like meta-level functions.
+However, sometimes we want to use specialized code for efficiency.
+For example, forcing a binder w.r.t. a cofibration can elide explicit substitution.

 #### Defunctionalization